When FedEx Slew the Giant: Sell Value Not Price

 Let me take you back to the moment when a budding company called Federal Express slew the Goliath of its industry—Emery.
 Let’s take a look at what happened and what you should learn from Emery’s horrible death.

 It’s the early 1980s, and competition between upstart Federal Express and then-industry giant, Emery, is heating up.
 The difference between their respective marketing campaigns is remarkable in its contrast.
 As I look at it now, it’s almost scary how clearly Emery seems to telegraph its demise.
 Emery is frantically pitching price while Federal Express is communicating its value.

-Its pitch is: “The price desk to desk for most of America is just $11 dollars.”
+Emery’s pitch in an early 80s ad is: “The price desk to desk for most of America is just $11 dollars.”
 And then there is the tagline: “Meeting America’s most urgent overnight needs.
 Try it.”
 Emery is already acting like it’s going to lose.

 The ad is talking to “America,” not to me and my needs.
 It is selling entirely on price and some blah, blah, blah about their competence.
 No emotion.
 Nothing that gets me where I hurt.
 In comes the fast growing little guy—Federal Express.

 Here’s one of their commercials from the same time period:

 This, rather stiffly but humorously, goes right to the pain and the problem.
 Not its problem but mine.
 And how this product solves it.
 There is no talk of price, only of value to me, and how this service specifically solves a real problem that I have.
 It’s not talking to “America.”
 It’s talking to me—the business executive (or in this case my secretary)—and the call to action is set as the secretary’s solution: “I’ll just call Federal Express.”
 Then the tagline: “When it absolutely positively has to be there overnight.”
 After that I’ll bet you cannot even remember what the Emery tagline was, even though you read it only a few sentences ago and just watched their commercial.